• Skip to primary navigation

 Gluten-Free Hazelnut Flour Cookie 3

-If you make these hazelnut flour cookies, I recommend enjoying them in moderation as they are made from a high-calorie flour (and contain sugar too).
+If you make these hazelnut flour cookies, I recommend enjoying them in moderation as they are made from high-calorie flour (and contain sugar too).

 Chances are you’ll be full after eating one cookie… like many desserts made with nut flours, these cookies are filling and leave you feeling full and satisfied.